Z Combinator - launchpad for start-ups with futarchy decision markets

 What blocks users from participating?

-I started by framing the main research question: how users navigate governance and futarchy flows in Z Combinator, and where they lose context between proposals, markets, and trading.
-Because full futarchy products are still rare, I used prediction market platforms as the closest functional reference to study how similar systems structure information, actions, and decision-making flows.
+I started with the main question: how users move through governance and voting flows in Z Combinator, and where they lose the connection between proposals, decision markets, and trading.

-To validate these patterns, I conducted user interviews focused on current platform behavior, key user goals, and points of confusion.
-The research revealed that users struggled to understand where to act, how product sections were connected, and how to move through core workflows.
-These insights shaped the main UX direction: a clearer structure, stronger navigation, and more explicit links between governance and market interactions.
+The interviews showed that users struggled to understand where to take key actions, how product sections were connected, and how to move through the main scenarios.
+Based on these findings, I focused on a clearer structure, stronger navigation, and more explicit links between governance flows and decision markets.

 Users often arrive from Discord or Twitter links and get lost when trying to explore beyond the initial page.